Most American Indian tribes opt out of federal death penalty | New Country 923

 “Most Indian tribes were mistreated by the United States under past federal policies, and there can be historical trauma in cases associated with the execution of Native people,” said Robert Anderson, a University of Washington law professor and a member of the Bois Forte Band of the Minnesota Chippewa Tribe.
 “This allows tribes to at least decide in those narrow circumstances when there should be a federal death penalty or not.”

 In the Navajo case, Ashlynne Mike’s body wasn’t found until the next day.
-Her death in May 2016 renewed discussions there about capital punishment.
+Her May 2016 death led to renewed discussions about capital punishment.

-Ashlynne’s mother has urged the tribe to opt into the death penalty, particularly for crimes that involve children.
+Ashlynne’s mother has urged the tribe to opt into the death penalty, particularly for crimes against children.
 The tribe long has objected to putting people to death, saying the culture teaches against taking a human life for vengeance.

 For years, Theda New Breast has seen the effects of domestic violence, drug addiction and poverty on her Blackfeet Reservation in Montana.
 The healer helps those who suffer from the associated trauma.
-But regardless of the nature of the crime, the 61-year-old is staunchly against capital punishment.
+But regardless of the crime, the 61-year-old is staunchly against capital punishment.

 “Our beliefs, that I was raised with, say that no one has a right to take away a life except the Creator.
 Period,” New Breast said.
 “End of story.”